ZigaSajovic/boundingBoxToolKit/README.md

 # affineVOTbBox
-Ground Truth Affine Transformations for the VOT 2016 Challenge; corrected, consistent boundingBox orientation through time
+Ground Truth Affine Transformations for the VOT 2016 Challenge; consistent boundingBox orientation through time

 Repository contains ground truth affine transformation matrices for the [VOT2016](http://www.votchallenge.net/vot2016/dataset.html) Challenge bounding boxes.The transformations are to be used with normalized coordinates (on the interval [-1, 1]).
-It also contains *corrected* bounding boxes with consistent orientation through time; see ```ReOrienting the bounding box vertices``` bellow.
+It also contains bounding boxes with *consistent orientation* through time; see ```ReOrienting the bounding box vertices``` bellow.

 ## Code
 The code used to produce the transformations matrices from the original dataset can be found in [transformVot.py](https://github.com/ZigaSajovic/affineVOTbBox/blob/master/transformVOT.py).